XenRevo/jSkype/README.md

 }

 public class Test {
-    static boolean inRunning = true;
+    static boolean isRunning = true;
     public static void main(String[] args) {
         SkypeAPI skype = new SkypeAPI("NotGhostBot", "{password here}"); //login System.out.println("Loaded Skype..."); //Tell the user that skype has fully initialized - getting contacts, recent, etc can take a few seconds

         skype.getEventManager().registerListener(new ExampleListener(skype)); //Register listener

-        while (inRunning){} //This program is multithreaded and the main thread doesn't get used, so you'll want an (infinite) delay to keep the program open. skype.stop(); //Close Skype related threads - shutting it down
+        while (isRunning){} //This program is multithreaded and the main thread doesn't get used, so you'll want an (infinite) delay to keep the program open. skype.stop(); //Close Skype related threads - shutting it down

     }